Fact checked by Jonathan Eilenberg, CPE

 Sound sleep is all about allowing for proper alignment.

 Mattress care and sleep specialists confirm that the best mattress for your body is likely the one that’s best for your spine.
-Spinal alignment during sleep equals better circulation which lends to deeper relaxation.
+Better spinal alignment during sleep equals better comfort, which lends to deeper relaxation.

 To identify what kind of support your body needs, take a look at these three shapes, called somatotypes.
 These models offer generalized versions of genetic physiques to help identify your body’s particular composition.